manojsharma221/Robot-Sketcher-5-bar-parallel-manipulator-/README.md

 3.Inkscape for making vector image

-4. For vector to g-code visit: jscut.org
+4. For vector to g-code visit: jscut.org <br />

 Note: while making vector image using inkscape make all dimentions in mm also make sure the drawing is on the positive x and y axis.